As a sole trader or small business owner, there’s a lot to keep up with when it comes to your tax bill.

 Business rates are taxes applied to commercial properties, like pubs, shops and offices.
 If you have a business premises and you’re looking for ways to cut costs, you might be eligible for discounted rates thanks to the UK government’s business rates relief schemes.

-There are multiple relief schemes on offer.
-They include everything from relief for charities to exemptions for certain types of buildings.
 For more information, see our guide to business rates and relief schemes.

 Ever got a bill that was higher than expected?
 You can help set aside enough cash to cover these instances by overestimating your annual spend by 10%.